Whooping Cough (Pertussis) in Adults

-Whooping cough, or pertussis, is very contagious and mainly affects infants and young children.
+Whooping cough (pertussis) is very contagious.
+It mainly affects infants and young children, but adults can also get it.
 Whooping cough is caused by a bacterium called Bordetella pertussis.
-The illness is characterized by coughing spells that end with a characteristic "whoop" as air is inhaled.
+Symptoms include coughing spells that end with a "whooping" sound as air is breathed in.
 Whooping cough caused thousands of deaths in the 1930s and 1940s.
-With the advent of a vaccine, the death rate has declined dramatically.
-Pertussis vaccines are very effective.
-However, if pertussis is circulating in the community, there is a possibility that even a fully vaccinated person could catch the disease.
-Babies who are too young to receive the vaccine are also at very high risk of catching pertussis.
+The pertussis vaccine has made the death rate go down dramatically.
+Pertussis vaccines work very well.
+But if pertussis is circulating in the community, there is a possibility that even a fully vaccinated person could catch the disease.
+Babies who are too young to get the vaccine are also at very high risk of catching pertussis.
 The illness can be very serious, even sometimes fatal, in young infants.
 Many babies infected with pertussis have caught it from an adult.

 The disease starts like the common cold, with a runny nose or congestion, sneezing, and sometimes a mild cough or fever.
 Usually, after a week or two, severe coughing begins.
 The following are the most common symptoms of whooping cough.
-However, each person may experience symptoms differently.
+But each person may have slightly different symptoms.
 Infants younger than age 6 months may not have a classic whooping cough, or it may be difficult to hear.
-Instead of coughing, infants may have a pause in their breathing, called apnea, which is very serious.
-You should consult your health care provider or call 911 if you observe pauses in breathing.
+Instead of coughing, infants may have a pause in their breathing (apnea), which is very serious.
+Talk with your healthcare provider or call 911 right away if you notice pauses in your breathing.
 Symptoms of whooping cough may include:

-Coughing, violently and rapidly, until all the air has left the lungs and a person is forced to inhale, causing a "whooping" sound
+Coughing, violently and rapidly, until all the air has left the lungs and a person is forced to inhale.
+This causes a "whooping" sound.

 Sore, watery eyes

-Lips, tongue, and nailbeds may turn blue during coughing spells
+Lips, tongue, and nailbeds that turn blue during coughing spells

-Whooping cough can last up to 10 weeks and can lead to pneumonia and other complications.
+Whooping cough can last up to 10 weeks.
+It can lead to pneumonia and other complications.

-The symptoms of whooping cough may look like other medical conditions.
-Always consult your health care provider for a diagnosis.
+The symptoms of whooping cough may look like other health conditions.
+Always talk with your healthcare provider for a diagnosis.

 Your opinion or preference

-Antibiotics are typically given within 3 weeks of the onset of cough in babies over age 1 year, and within 6 weeks of the onset of cough in infants younger than 1 year.
-Antibiotics are also given to pregnant women within 6 weeks of the onset of cough.
-Antibiotics help to prevent the spread of infection after 5 days of treatment.
+In adults, antibiotics are given to pregnant women within 6 weeks of the beginning of the cough.
+Antibiotics help to prevent the spread of infection after 5 days of treatment, but don't affect how long the illness lasts or how severe it is.
 Other treatment may include:

 Drinking plenty of fluids

-Although a vaccine has been developed against whooping cough, which is routinely given to children in their first year of life, cases of the disease still occur, especially in infants younger than age 6 months.
+Although a vaccine has been developed against whooping cough, cases of the disease still happen.
+This is especially true in infants younger than age 6 months.